j-a-n/homematic-addon-velux/README.md

-# HomeMatic addon to control Velux windows and blinds
+# HomeMatic addon to control Velux windows and shutters
 Do not use this addon in the curren state!

 ## Prerequisites